Cowcow2831/alkebulan-wiki/obsidian-notes/Alkebulan/02 - Locations/The Cerulean Reach/The Cerulean Reach.md

 Adventures should emphasize regional scope of environmental injustice, coordination required to maintain systematic oppression across settlements, and complex moral choices between accepting profitable exploitation and risking everything to demand environmental justice.

 The region works as both a location for adventures and a showcase of how the campaign's themes operate at scale.
-Players can see how individual corruption in places like Port Zephyr connects to continental systems of exploitation.
+Players can see how individual corruption in places like [[Port Zephyr]] connects to continental systems of exploitation.

+### Using the Region
+- **Scale Revelation**: Show how local problems connect to regional systems
+- **Moral Complexity**: Every solution creates new problems elsewhere
+- **Environmental Horror**: Beautiful landscapes hiding systematic poisoning
+- **Economic Reality**: Prosperity requires choosing who suffers
+- **Political Necessity**: Change requires disrupting entire economic systems
 <!-- DM_END -->

+## Party History
+-
+-

+## Notes
+-
+-

 ---